 - Conduct follow-up interviews with clients, as needed, throughout the case preparation process.

-- Ensure that copies of all relevant applications and documents are placed in client files.
+- Ensure that copies of all relevant applications and documents are placed in the client’s file.

-- Input case-related information into client database and prepare case summaries as needed.
+- Input case-related information into the client database and prepare case summaries, as needed.

 - Other duties as assigned by supervisor and ILS team.